FEATURED GRANTEE: Dayton Christian Center Kitchen Remodel

 - Strategic planning

-People who live a long time in one place not only grow roots; they branch out in networks.
+Our connection: People who live a long time in one place not only grow roots; they branch out in networks.
 And that’s what happened with the Skees Family and the Dayton Christian Center.
 Hearing E.D.
 Tasha Johnson speak about childcare at their own church on Sunday, board directors Hugh and Jasmine Skees later thought about Tasha when they discovered a surplus of bread.
 A local restaurant and grocery store were sending extras to the homeless shelter where Jasmine worked, and it was more than they needed.
 Soon, Hugh was filling up the trunk of their car every Monday to drive bread products over to the Dayton Christian Center, to spread the dough, so to speak.

 We saw the center struggle to provide daily meals for their preschool and after-school children as well as weekly community dinners.
 We saw their dedication to the youngest, most vulnerable children and their families.
 So when they launched an energetic campaign to procure donated equipment and raise remodeling funds to create a commercial kitchen in their building, we offered our support.
 They called it “Extreme Makeover: Kitchen Edition,” and held a fundraiser with music and comedy.
 Our challenge grant of $6,000 was met by local families, the church, and one other foundation.
 With another $11,000 in donated restaurant equipment, the project “broke pipes,” meaning that the plumbing portion began, in December.